-^{ (8)} One is armed with French Exocet missiles, the other with conventional cannons.
+(6) One is armed with French Exocet missiles, the other with conventional cannons.

-(6) All of the ships in the Cameroonian Navy are believed to be operational.
+(c) All of the ships in the Cameroonian Navy are believed to be operational.
 Most of the ships were purchased and received as gifts from the French.
 The PRC gave two patrol craft to Cameroon in 1976, believed to be part of an arms agreement reached between the two countries in early 1974.
 The ships and weaponry in the Cameroonian Navy reportedly receive minimal maintenance, usually under supervision from French military advisers.

-extension at the Douala Port Facilitity.
+(C/NF) A navy base was recently completed as part of the new extension at the Douala Port Facilitity.
 The base probably houses most of the logistics and repair capability.
 Major repairs can be conducted from commercial quay-side facilities and floating drydocks of 500 and 1,000 ton capacity in Douala.